 Make sure you talk to an accountant to understand how owning a rental property can affect your tax in the long and short term.

 Knowing what you want to achieve when you buy your first property – and understanding the different options – can set you up long term to reach your property and wealth goals.
 Everyone’s goals are different, so it’s important to consult an accountant or financial adviser to help understand which option might best suit you.

-When it comes to buying a home, a Home Finance Manager or Broker can help you with the finance and settlement process.
+When it comes to buying a home, a Home Lending Specialist or Broker can help you with the finance and settlement process.